SeldonIO/seldon-core/doc/source/reference/upgrading.md

 Model has been deployed both with REST and GRPC API with both new orchestrator and the deprecated Java engine.
 Test verifies if model can successfully serve inference requests.

+**NOTE:** Full support of custom metrics and tags with new orchestrator is only available from Python wrapper version 0.19.
+If you need to use older version of Python wrapper you can continue to use Java engine as described above until the next release.

 | Language Wrapper |     Version   | API Type | New Orchestrator  | Deprecated Java engine | Notes                                   |
 |------------------|---------------|----------|-------------------|------------------------|-----------------------------------------|